Skip to main content

 Geology

-Monte Pascoal itself is a granite inselberg rising to 536 meters above the surrounding lowlands, making it visible from the sea and explaining its role as the first landmark sighted by Portuguese navigators.
-The mountain consists of Precambrian crystalline rocks surrounded by Tertiary sediments of the Barreiras Formation that form the coastal tablelands.
+Monte Pascoal itself rises to 586 meters above the surrounding lowlands, making it clearly visible from the sea and explaining its role as the first landmark sighted by Portuguese navigators.
+[1] The mountain is an isolated elevated landform surrounded by Tertiary sediments of the Barreiras Formation that form the coastal tablelands.
 The coastal zone includes sandy beach deposits, alluvial plains, and estuarine mud flats.
 The soils range from deep, leached latosols on the tablelands to shallow, rocky soils on the mountain slopes.
 The diversity of substrates contributes to the variety of plant communities within the park.

 Climate And Weather